The Mechanics of Reputation

-That car is going to be propelled forward, even if your hands are off the wheel and your foot is off the gas.
-It is an object in motion, whether or not you’re in control of its speed and direction.
+A car is going to be propelled forward, even if your hands are off the wheel and your foot is off the gas.
+It is an object in motion, whether or not you’re in control of its speed or direction.

-Similarly, your reputation is an active and moving object, whether or not you make any proactive efforts to direct its course.
+Similarly, your reputation is also an actively moving object, whether or not you make any proactive efforts to direct its course.